 With a little time and regular exercise skin can recover from slow, steady weight loss, but people who lose a lot of weight quickly may have some skin left over.
 This problem is most common after bariatric surgery where sagging skin is usually found on the face, upper arms, neck, torso and buttocks, but can appear wherever excess fat caused skin to expand.
 Depending on the amount of skin that needs to be removed, more than one surgery may be needed, with a recovery time of weeks or months between surgeries [source: American Society for Aesthetic Plastic Surgery].

-For more information on sagging skin, check out the links on the next page.
+For more information on sagging skin, check out the links below.

 - About Anti-Ageing.
 "Do Facial Exercises get Rid of Wrinkles?"
 (Accessed 8/10/09)http://www.aboutantiageing.co.uk/do-facial-exercises-get-rid-wrinkles.html